wanderwallet/wander-docs/api/user-tokens.md

 ## Result

 The `userTokens()` function returns an array of token information objects.
 If the `fetchBalance` option is set to `true`, each token object will include its balance.
-The `balance` property of each token object may be `null` if there is an issue retrieving it.
+The `balance` property of the token object may be `null` if there is an issue retrieving it.

 ```typescript
 export type UserTokensResult = Array<{